marti197/AWTDigitalTwin/README.md

 AI backend server log (LM-Studio)

+# 2. How to Run

+You aren either run it as a exectubale application or as a Unity project.

+#### 2.1.
+Run as a Unity project

-### 2. Running the geoTwin application
+To run the geoTwin application as a Unity project, follow these steps:

+1. Open the Unity project in the Unity Editor.

+2. In the Unity Editor, open the `DigitalTwin_City_LiveMap` scene (under Assests).

+3. Click the Play button to run the application.

+#### 2.2.
+Run as a exectubale application

-To run the geoTwin application, follow these steps:
+To run the geoTwin application as a exectubale application, follow these steps:

 1. Navigate to the ExecutableApp folder.

 2. Run DigitalTwinCity.exe.

-### 3. AI-Assistant settings
+# 3. AI-Assistant settings

 You can input any OpenAI API or **OpenAI compatible API** base path.